 Philips 50PUS8545 picture quality – Colourful and expressive, but out-of-box settings need adjusting

-Out of the box, I’m struck by how saturated the colours of the Philips 50PUS8545 look.
-Watching Fulham vs Everton on the BBC, the away team’s kit veers more towards orange than amber.
+I’m not overly enamoured by the Philips’ out of box settings.
+I’m struck by how saturated the colours look, and watching Fulham vs Everton on the BBC, the away team’s kit veers more towards orange than amber.

 My advice?
 For SDR content try Personal mode over Standard.
 Standard is effectively Eco mode, and the Natural mode makes greens look artificial.
 Switch colour temperature to Normal, Dynamic Contrast to Medium and the Colour Gamut to Normal (not Wide) as a starting point.
 For a brighter image, turn the Light Sensor setting to Off.
 Philips’ out-of-box calibration leaves room for improvement, but I suspect the 50PUS8545 is more interested in punchy, attractive colours over accuracy.

-Once adjustments have been made, the Philips 50PUS8545 puts in a colourful performance with upscaled HD broadcasts.
+Once adjustments are done, the Philips 50PUS8545 puts in a colourful performance with upscaled broadcasts.
 Colours are characterised by their saturation, and in brightness terms the Phillips has a higher ceiling than the similarly priced Panasonic TX-50HX600.
 Whites radiate brightness but can lack detail.
 There’s also an element of noise to some upscaled HD content, as well as noticeable edge definition with sports.
 Overall, though, images have a clear, fairly well detailed and colourful look.

 Upscaled standard definition images are as you’d expect: fuzzy, noisy and soft, with some iffy edge definition around objects and people.
 The bright, saturated colours I mentioned about the HD performance translates well enough to SD, but stick to HD content.

-Black levels are strong (although these can vary depending on the picture mode), and fare even better in a lower light setting.
+Black levels are strong (although that can vary with each picture mode), and fare even better in a lower light setting.
 Watching the crew of the Endurance in Interstellar (4K HDR) enter the wormhole, black/contrast levels in general were strong, making the Philips a decent shout for movie night.

 Colours lose a little lustre off-axis, as do black levels, and there’s some blooming; viewing head-on is best.
 Ambilight – here in its three-sided form – adds an enjoyable dimension, with a viewing experience that’s unique and immersive with its bias lighting.